University Honors Program (UHP) Community

 Some Honors students choose to enjoy extended UHP community by living on the Honors floor of Hubbard Hall.
 The Honors floor supports student scholarship by encouraging regular quiet hours to allow for ample study time (the hall boasts a lounge that requires quiet study 24 hours a day, all week).
 But that doesn’t mean there’s not also ample play time: faculty-student get-togethers, pre-registration, and the annual Honors Holiday Party all take place at Hubbard Hall.

-For students interested in leadership opportunities, the UHP offers opportunities to participate in program governance through the Honors Student Advisory Board; furthermore, Honors students can participate in the Peer Mentoring Program, which encourages sophomore, junior, and senior Honors students to mentor incoming first-year Honors students.
+For students interested in leadership opportunities, the UHP offers opportunities to participate in program governance through the Honors Student Council; furthermore, Honors students can participate in the Peer Mentoring Program, which encourages sophomore, junior, and senior Honors students to mentor incoming first-year Honors students.
 Honors leadership opportunities build a strong UHP community.

 Honors students agree that UHP’s greatest community resource is its staff and faculty who assist students in choosing courses that accord to student interests and majors, strongly suggesting study abroad programs, and encouraging, at every turn, that students involve themselves in the research opportunities offered through the Hamel Center for Undergraduate Research.